triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 sudo update-grub
 ```

-Reboot the machine by picking the Linux kernel 4.15 in the "Advanced
+Reboot the machine by manually picking the Linux kernel 4.15 in the
-Options for Ubuntu" Grub menu.
-Next time it should also reboot with
+"Advanced Options for Ubuntu" Grub menu.
+Next time it should also
-this version if you do not change anything.
+reboot with this version if you do not change anything.

 ## Installing the Xilinx runtime